 MTEs based on ERCOT Outage Coordination studies – MTEs are included on the seed list based on Outage Coordination Studies that showed congestion, the outage was taken, and no congestion occurred in RT.
 The Working Group has repeatedly discussed the volume of MTEs captured as a result of this criteria.
 Suggest reviewing language in criteria (2) of Methodology, page 3.
 Consider making a distinction between the study-related MTEs that did not cause congestion because the outage did not actually occur vs. those that did not cause congestion when the outage was taken.

-Suggest reviewing “Timeline/Flowchart” document for any needed updates based on 2017 process

-Number the pages on the Methodology document.

-Suggest establishing yearly metrics (# of MTEs on initial seed list, # of market participant submissions, # of MTEs added/removed after Working Group process, # of MTEs sent to WMS/ROS/TAC, etc.)
+Consider removing “study” criteria from methodology altogether, given that we now have a robust list based on 2 years’ process + the real time congestion criteria.

+Multiple outages contributing to an MTE overload – with multiple concurrent outages, how do we know which one(s) is/are causing the congestion?
+How many compounded elements should be captured?

+Extreme or highly unusual, non-recurring events, e.g., tornadoes or Acts of God.
+Possible criteria to identify in the Methodology as a valid criteria for removal.
+Might be conditional upon not seeing congestion at other times.